Learning to Relight Portrait Images via a Virtual Light Stage and Synthetic-to-Real Adaptation: Experiments

 \subsection{Ablation Studies}

 We compare different baselines for our relighting model design choices described in Section~\ref{sec:method:syn} and Section~\ref{sec:method:adapt}.
 We compute the same metrics as used in Section~\ref{sec:exp:syn} for synthetic test set and in Section~\ref{sec:exp:real} for the real test set in Table~\ref{tab:ablation}.
 In addition, we also compute the OLAT consistency error to evaluate the lighting control of our relighting performance.
 The computing procedure is similar to our OLAT lighting consistency loss (Equation~\ref{eqn:olat_loss}).
 The qualitative results of each ablative baseline are shown in Figure~\ref{fig:ablation} on the FFHQ real test set.
-We describe each ablative baseline as follows:

-\textbf{w/o improved render network.} Instead of using the proposed rendering decomposition and delta relit image prediction, we directly use a blackbox rendering network in TR~\cite{pandey2021total} to predict the relit images.
+We describe each ablative baseline as follows: \paragraph{w/o improved render network.} Instead of using the proposed rendering decomposition and delta relit image prediction, we directly use a blackbox rendering network in TR~\cite{pandey2021total} to predict the relit images. \paragraph{w/o adaptation.} We only use the proposed improved rendering network (Section~\ref{sec:method:syn}) without applying the syn2real adaptation (Section~\ref{sec:method:adapt}). \paragraph{Finetune only.} We apply all the syn2real adaptation losses mentioned in Section~\ref{sec:method:adapt} to finetune all the networks of our base model (Section~\ref{sec:method:syn}) after training with synthetic data. \paragraph{Direct syn2real on relit image.} Instead of learning an albedo residual $\delta{\tilde{A}}$ as mentioned in Section~\ref{sec:method:adapt}, we learn a module to predict the residual for the output relit image while keeping the weights for the other modules in the base model fixed. \paragraph{w/o relative consistency loss.} We keep the weights of our base model unchanged and only optimize the weights for the albedo residual network with all losses for adaptation except the relative consistency loss. \paragraph{w/o OLAT consistency loss.} Similar to above, we only optimize for the albedo residual network with all adaptation losses except the OLAT consistency loss. \paragraph{Full adaptation.} Our full adaptation method optimizes the albedo residual network with all the adaptation losses.